31 really useful websites for students

 Best for: Advice about debt management

-StepChange is a debt charity offering free expert advice on debt and debt management (great if you're struggling with payday loans, for example).
+StepChange is a debt charity offering free expert advice on debt and debt management.
+It could help if you're struggling with payday loans, for example.

 Best for: Uni mental health support

 It's not a helpline, but Student Minds runs student-led support groups at various UK universities.

 Best for: Getting motivated

-Videos of talks by experts from all over the world that will leave you feeling motivated (and that double up as a 'useful' way to procrastinate!).
-A very useful website if you're looking to increase your productivity.
+You can watch TED talks by experts from all over the world that will leave you feeling motivated (and that double up as 'useful' ways to procrastinate!).
+This is a very useful website if you're looking to increase your productivity.

 The Ultimate Health Food Guide

 Best for: Knowing the best food to eat when you're sick

-A product of BuyAGift, this is basically a table of what to eat and drink when you're tired, for migraines, for concentration, for constipation...
-Especially useful when nursing a hangover!
+A product of BuyAGift, this is basically a table of what to eat and drink when you're struggling with tiredness, migraines, concentration, constipation and so on.
+It could be very useful when nursing a hangover!

 Best for: Cashback

 Best for: LGBTQ+ support

-Once you get to university, here are a few things you can do while you're there to make your CV stand out to future employers!
+Here are a few things you can do to make your CV stand out to future employers.